DanyaalZ/PyLinux/README.md

 # PyLinux
-A Linux command line with a few basic commands from Linux running in python
+A Linux command line with a few basic commands from Linux running in python - created when I was thirteen years old.